kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_shelter_and_clothing.md

 - Construct a natural shelter.
 - Repair clothing.

-TODO: Section on getting warm fast
-TODO: Section on repairing clothing

 ## Clothing

-Your first line of defense in any environment—whether hot, cold, tropical, desert, or arctic—is your clothing.
+Your first line of defense in any environment is your clothing.
 Proper attire should keep you dry, regulate your body temperature, protect you from the sun, and prevent insect bites.

-### Clothing considerations
+### Materials

-- **Footwear**: Ensure boots are well-broken in to avoid blisters.
-Choose socks made from materials suited to your environment: wool for insulation, cotton for coolness, and polypropylene for moisture-wicking.
-- **Layering**: Wear clothing in loose layers to adjust easily for temperature changes and to trap insulating air.
-- **Maintenance**: Keep clothing clean and dry.
-Use the "COLDER" principle for care:
-  - **Clean**: Dirty clothing loses insulation.
-  - **Overheating**: Avoid excessive sweating.
-  - **Loose and layers**: Opt for loose clothing in layers.
-  - **Dry**: Keep garments dry to maintain warmth.
-  - **Examine**: Regularly check for wear and tear.
+When choosing clothing, consider the following materials:
+- Wool: Retains warmth even when wet.
-  - **Repair**: Mend tears and holes promptly.
+- Polyester/nylon: Quick-drying and moisture-wicking.
+- Down: Lightweight and insulating but loses warmth when wet.
+- Cotton: Retains moisture and loses warmth when wet.
+Do not wear cotton in cold or wet environments.

+### Layers
+You should plan to wear multiple layers of clothing to protect against the elements.
+Layering allows you to adjust your clothing to changing conditions and maintain body temperature.

+In cold environments, remove or add layers as needed to prevent sweating while staying warm.

+In warm environments, you may only need to wear a base and middle layer.
+But you should always pack rain gear, such as an emergency poncho, in case of sudden weather changes.

 If you need extra insulation in a pinch, stuff your clothing with dry leaves, grass, or other insulating materials.

-TODO: More about layers
-TODO: Talk more about specific articles of clothing
+- **Base layer**: Wicks moisture away from the skin.
+This layer should be tight-fitting.
+  - Undergarments
+  - Socks
+  - Pants
+  - Shirt
+- **Middle layer**: Insulates and retains heat.
+This layer should be loose-fitting.
+  - Sweater
+  - Fleece jacket
+  - Insulated pants
+  - Vest
+- **Outer layer**: Protects against wind, rain, and snow.
+This layer should be loose-fitting.
+  - Rain gear
+  - Windbreaker
+- **Accessories**: Protect against sun, wind, cold, and insects.
+  - Hat
+  - Sunglasses
+  - Gloves
+  - Scarf or bandana

+### Footwear
+Be sure to choose footwear that is appropriate for your environment.
+In cold climates, wear insulated, waterproof boots.
+In hot climates, wear breathable, lightweight shoes.
+Always break in new footwear before a trip to avoid blisters.

+If you plan to be hiking in wet conditions, consider wearing waterproof boots.

+Bring extra pairs of socks, preferably made from wool, and ensure they are taller than your boots to avoid blisters.

 ## Shelters